Jenny Ramp

-Jennylynn Sinead Domingo Ramp popularly known as Jenny Ramp, is a Filipina beauty pageant titleholder who was crowned Miss Philippines Earth 2022.
+Jennylynn Sinead Domingo Ramp, popularly known as Jenny Ramp (born February 7, 2003) is a Filipina beauty pageant titleholder who was crowned Miss Philippines Earth 2022.
 She represented the Philippines at Miss Earth 2022 and was placed in the top 20.

 Early life and education

 Ramp is from Santa Ignacia, Tarlac, in the Philippines.
 She studied for her bachelor's degree in psychology at Holy Angel University in Angeles City, Pampanga.

 Pageantry

 Miss Philippines Earth 2022

 On March 12, 2022, she represented Santa Ignacia, Tarlac on Bb.
 Kanlahi 2022 and was third runner up.
 On August 6, 2022, she represented Santa Ignacia, Tarlac at the Miss Philippines Earth 2022 pageant in Coron, Palawan, Philippines and was crowned the winner succeeding Naelah Alshorbaji of Parañaque.

 Miss Earth 2022

 She represented the Philippines in Miss Earth 2022 and was placed in the top 20.